 But, here’s the thing…you can only increase website traffic if your content is absolutely super-dee-duper incredible, jam-packed with tons of value and delicious enough to devour.

 How good does it need to be?
-If your content can get her to step away from her burger, you nailed it.
+If your content can get people to step away from what they’re doing, you nailed it.

 Here’s how you create killer content:

 Know Your Target Audience (Better than you know your mom)